juaristi22/microimpute/docs/models/imputer/implement-new-model.md

 from microimpute.config import VALIDATE_CONFIG
 ```

-## 2. Implementing a Model Results Class
+## Implementing a model results class

 First, we need to implement the `ImputerResults` subclass that will represent our fitted model and handle predictions.
 Let's create a model-specific imputer results class: